Acquisition of Specialized Formats FAQ

 What can SEAs and LEAs do to increase the availability of AEM?

 If digital materials are not created with accessibility features built-in from the start, it is almost impossible to retrofit these materials.
 Educators and purchasing agents need to demand that publishers provide broad accessibility features which enable students with disabilities to access the materials using a variety of technology tools.
-The PALM Initiative provides a variety of resources about accessibility, actions stakeholders can take, and sample contract language.

 Individuals with Disabilities Education Act (IDEA)